dkasatkin/hotel_bookings/README.md

 Here is an analysis of hotel reservations <br/>
 Dataset variables and tasks are specified at the beginning of file "hotel_bookings.ipynb

+For viewing .ipynb files it is better to use https://www.reviewnb.com/

 ### Dataset data ###